-If you are finding it difficult to live in your current home for health reasons, or if you no longer need the space, you may be considering changing your housing arrangements.
+If you're finding it difficult to live in your current home for health reasons, or you no longer need the space, you may be considering changing your housing arrangements.

 Some options include:

 - living with family

 - purchasing a place in a residential park

 - purchasing a place in a retirement village

 If you're interested in living in a residential park or retirement village, you can receive free information and legal assistance from the Queensland Retirement Village and Park Advice Service (formerly Park and Village Information Link—PAVIL).

 Alternatively, you may be able to access in-home support to help you to stay longer in your current home.